Library and Reading Environment

 Hampshire School Library Service

-Reading is something that a lot of us take for granted, after all we do it all the time, whether we are reading road signs, instructions, supermarket price comparisons, books for pleasure or reports for work.
+Reading is something we may take for granted as we are surrounded by visual literacy and script, We continually read, whether it be reading road signs, instructions, supermarket price comparisons, books for pleasure or reports for work.